CaptainCodeman/poly-poly/README.md

 they have to?

 In some ways, this is more of a challenge with Polymer and WebComponents because they are so "native".
-With many othewr frameworks there is a much clearer point where the app is loaded and initialized.
+With many other frameworks there is a much clearer point where the app is loaded and initialized.
 But if you have native support for WebComponents - well, they start as soon as the link causes them to be loaded.